Mister-Joe/LsassPrinter/README.md

 # LsassPrinter
 How to dump lsass.exe via spoolsv.exe and DLL side-loading.
 # Overview
-Generally spoolsv.exe will load ``C:\Windows\System32\WSDPrintProxy.DLL`` and/or ``C:\Windows\System32\spool\prtprocs\x64\winprint.dll`` everytime the computer boots.
+Generally spoolsv.exe will load ``C:\Windows\System32\WSDPrintProxy.DLL`` and/or ``C:\Windows\System32\spool\prtprocs\x64\winprint.dll`` every time the computer boots.
 By leveraging dll-side loading and replacing **WSDPrintProxy.DLL** or **winprint.dll** with a dll of our own creation, we can gain privileged code execution in the spoolsv process.

 Of course, you'll need some sort of administrative rights to mess with DLLs in System32.
 To my surprise, this is an effective way to dump lsass without being detected by either Windows Defender or CrowdStrike Falcon (for now).

-> If you've configured a printer through the Windows "add a printer" functionality, generally spoolsv will load **WSDPrintProxy.DLL** everytime the computer boots.
+> If you've configured a printer through the Windows "add a printer" functionality, generally spoolsv will load **WSDPrintProxy.DLL** every time the computer boots.
 On some computers spoolsv doesn't appear to load **WSDPrintProxy.DLL** at all though, and I'm not sure why.
 In those cases, you may have better luck with **winprint.dll**.

 Credits to: [ired.team](https://www.ired.team) for their code on MiniDumpWriteDump and minidumpCallback.
-# The DLL
+# The Code
 Apologies in advance for my spaghetti code.

 When the case ``DLL_PROCESS_ATTACH`` is triggered, the ``dump`` function is called.
 The ``dump`` function does some setup of structures, finds the PID of lsass, obtains a handle to lsass with process access rights ``PROCESS_QUERY_INFORMATION | PROCESS_VM_READ | PROCESS_DUP_HANDLE``, and then calls ``MiniDumpWriteDump``.